sudofinn/iceblue-scheme/README.md

-# Fire red Dark Theme
+# Ice Blue Dark Color Theme
 ## About
 This is a red colorscheme for VS code.
-It uses red colors to emphasize dark , red colors. 🔥
+It uses blue colors to emphasize the cold and dark feeling ( and it is also good for coding in winter).

 ## Snapshots